Proposed redistricting maps unveiled during KCCD meeting

-The Kern Community College District board of trustees was presented with four proposed maps showing new trustee area boundary lines during its third public hearing on redistricting Thursday.
+The Kern Community College District board of trustees was presented with four proposed maps showing new trustee area boundary lines during its third public hearing on redistricting on Feb.
+13.

 The KCCD is undergoing a redistricting process "to align the District with the requirements of the California (Voting) Rights Act," according to Chancellor Thomas Burke.
 The district's last redistricting was in 2012.